-- (A) Successive carriers
+- 1) Successive carriers

-- (1) Transportation to be performed under one ticket or under a ticket issued with any conjunction ticket by several successive carriers will be regarded as single operation.
+- a) Transportation to be performed under one ticket or under a ticket issued with any conjunction ticket by several successive carriers will be regarded as single operation.

-- (B) Laws and provisions applicable
+- 2) Laws and provisions applicable

 Liability in the case of destruction or loss of, damage to, or delay of checked and unchecked baggage.